 # 3 – Nine in the Afternoon

-Many feared that the band dropping their name’s iconic exclamation point for the second album Pretty.
-Odd.
-(2008) might signify an abrupt change in their sound, and these concerns were little comforted by the release of this first single.
 “Nine in the Afternoon,” is about as far from the songs on A Fever You Can’t Sweat Out as you could get.
-While the band’s previous work was biting, cynical and full of obscure references, Nine in the Afternoon was a un-ironic, genuinely feel-good song.
+While the band’s previous work was biting, cynical, and full of obscure references, Nine in the Afternoon was an un-ironic, genuinely feel-good song.

 There can be no doubt that this was absolutely not what fans of the band wanted from them, but really, isn’t doing a complete U-turn and abandoning their established sound such a Panic! thing to do?
 Though the fan base was split at the time, with hindsight, it’s pretty clear that this sumptuous track happily fits into the Panic! canon and was an important addition to their discography.